opengeospatial/ogcapi-discrete-global-grid-systems/README.md

 [Description](https://docs.ogc.org/DRAFTS/21-038.html#_discrete_global_grid_reference_system_information_dggsdggrsid) of the DGGRS, providing links to the [definition of the DGGRS it implements](https://github.com/opengeospatial/ogcapi-discrete-global-grid-systems/blob/master/core/schemas/dggrs-definition/dggrs-definition-proposed.json), which consists of a specific hierarchy of Discrete Global Grids, a Zone Indexing Reference System (ZIRS) and a deterministic ordering of sub-zones.
 The description also includes links to the data retrieval mechanism and zone query end-points.
-The DGGRS definition describes the parameters and structure of its DGGS and ZIRS as specified by [OGC Abstract Specification Topic 21 v2.0 - Part 1 (ISO/19170-1)](https://docs.ogc.org/as/20-040r3/20-040r3.html), as well as a deterministic sub-zone order.
+The DGGRS definition describes the parameters and structure of its DGGH and ZIRS as specified by [OGC Abstract Specification Topic 21 v2.0 - Part 1 (ISO/19170-1)](https://docs.ogc.org/as/20-040r3/20-040r3.html), as well as a deterministic sub-zone order.

 ```